taravancil/taravancil.com/content/about/index.md

 a peer-to-peer Web browser, and [Hashbase](https://hashbase.io), a cloud peer service for files hosted with the Dat protocol.

-Before Blue Link Labs, I worked at Cloudflare helping where I helped build their [Apps platform](https://cloudflare.com/apps/), and before that I spent time at the [Recurse Center](https://recurse.com), an amazing community for programmers.
+Before Blue Link Labs, I worked at Cloudflare where I helped build their [Apps platform](https://cloudflare.com/apps/), and before that I spent time at the [Recurse Center](https://recurse.com), an amazing community for programmers.

 I'm passionate about re-decentralizing the Web.